-The public water system identification number(s) (PWSID) of the drinking water system(s) that serves customers within the sewer service area.
-(The PWSID is the regulatory identification number of the public drinking water system permit issued by the State Water Board, Division of Drinking Water.)

-The waste discharge identification number(s) (WDID) of the wastewater treatment facility(ies) that receives sewage from the Enrollee’s sewer system(s).
+The waste discharge identification number(s) (WDID) of the wastewater treatment facility(ies) that receives sewage from the Enrollee’s sewer system(s), if known.
 (The WDID is the regulatory identification number of the waste discharge requirements for the treatment facility issued by a Regional Water Quality Control Board.)

-Required Notification of Spills from Privately-Owned Sewer Laterals and/or Sanitary Sewer Systems to Regional Water Board
+Voluntary Notification of Spills from Privately-Owned Sewer Laterals and/or Sanitary Sewer Systems to Regional Water Board

-Within 2 hours of becoming aware of a spill from a private sewer lateral or private sanitary sewer system that is not owned by the Enrollee, and/or the Enrollee is not responsible for its operation and maintenance, the Enrollee shall notify the State Water Board and applicable Regional Water Quality Control Board of any of the following observations through the CIWQS spill notification portal and the contact information provided in Attachment F of this General Order:
+After becoming aware of a spill from a private sewer lateral or private sanitary sewer system that is not owned by the Enrollee, and/or the Enrollee is not responsible for its operation and maintenance, the Enrollee is encouraged to voluntarily notify the State Water Board and applicable Regional Water Quality Control Board of any of the following observations through the CIWQS spill notification portal and the contact information provided in Attachment F of this General Order:

-A spill that results, or potentially results, in a spill volume equal or greater than 1000 gallons to a water of the State, or to a drainage conveyance system that discharges to a water of the State, or
+A spill that results, or potentially results, in a spill volume equal or greater than 10,000 gallons to a drainage conveyance system that discharges to a water of the State, or

 Any volume of sewage discharged to a water of the State

-In the CIWQS Online Database, the Enrollee shall identify the spill as occurring from, and caused by, a private sanitary sewer system (or portion thereof) and identify a responsible party (other than the Enrollee), if known.
+When reporting in the CIWQS Online Database, the Enrollee should identify the spill as occurring from, and caused by, a private sanitary sewer system (or portion thereof) and identify a responsible party (other than the Enrollee), if known.
 The Enrollee is not required to certify the private spill report.

 Voluntary Notification of Spills from Privately-Owned Laterals and/or Systems to the California Office of Emergency Services

-Upon observing or acquiring knowledge of a spill from a privately-owned lateral or privately-owned sanitary sewer system, that is estimated to be greater than or equal to 1,000 gallons that discharges, or has the potential to discharge into a water of the State or drainage conveyance discharging to a water of the State, the Enrollee is encouraged to notify the California Office of Emergency Services (as provided by Health and Safety Code section 5410 et. seq. and Water Code section 13271) or notify the responsible party that notification and reporting of a spill by the system owner or operator, to the Office of Emergency Services, is required by State law for any person that causes or permits a sewage discharge to waters of the State.
+Upon observing or acquiring knowledge of a spill from a privately-owned lateral or privately-owned sanitary sewer system, that is estimated to be greater than or equal to 10,000 gallons that discharges, or has the potential to discharge into a water of the State or drainage conveyance discharging to a water of the State, the Enrollee is encouraged to voluntarily notify the California Office of Emergency Services (as provided by Health and Safety Code section 5410 et. seq. and Water Code section 13271)responsible party.

 Annual Report

-The Enrollee shall submit an Annual Report (previously termed as questionnaire in Order 2006-0003-DWQ) as specified in Attachment E1, section 3.5. of this General Order, into CIWQS by February 1 of each year.
+The Enrollee shall submit an Annual Report (previously termed as Collection System questionnaire in Order 2006-0003-DWQ) as specified in Attachment E1, section 3.5. of this General Order, into CIWQS by April 1 of each year.

 Electronic Reporting Account for New Enrollee